fractalysid/Twive_Simplified/Layout.md

 # Two-Five Layout
 Inspired by pierrechevalier83 [layout](https://github.com/qmk/qmk_firmware/tree/master/keyboards/ferris/keymaps/default) for ferris.

-Graphic inspired by [Duccio](https://github.com/duckyb/zmk-sweep), thanks!
+Graphic made with draw.io, inspired by [Duccio](https://github.com/duckyb/zmk-sweep), thanks!

 I present to you: Two-Five!
 But, 'why such a strange name?' you may ask.